Leadership is not easy! Ta-da…the secret is out!

 Wow, what type of pregame speech did he have in his treasure chest to convince his crew to sign on for this adventure?
 How prepared would he have to be when asked the inevitable what, when, where, who, why and how questions?

 How did Theseus get his team to buy in?
 There had to have been a history of trust, transparency, communication and collaboration for everyone to buy in.
 There had to have been a record of success forged from previous challenging situations within the group.
+Maybe a handful didn’t care about the message.
+They just needed the gig to get paid some much needed silver.

 Connect, Communicate, Collaborate, Compete to Conquer